Skip to Content

 Scout for Flea Beetle

-It’s critical to keep an eye out for adult flea beetles on sensitive plants, especially during the springtime management.
+Watching for adult flea beetles on sensitive plants is critical, especially during springtime management.
 Until they go through their susceptible period, check on seedlings at least twice a week.

 A pest treatment recommendation is 1 to 5 flea beetles per plant due to the potential severity of harm to seedlings.